ezekielaquino/Marquee3G/README.md

-#Marquee3G
+# Marquee3G
+There's Marquee3K, but this one's `3G`.
 A Work in Progress™ but it's working.

+There's a vanila/non-GSAP version: [Marquee3000](https://github.com/ezekielaquino/Marquee3000)

 If you want to use it in its current state just do the following:

 **A Marquee's HTML must be structured like:**
 ```html